Advertising and Marketing 2024 Comparisons

 Not only the advertiser, but also advertising agencies, media outlets and celebrities, can be held liable for deceptive advertising.

 Initially, case law held that only the advertiser was directly liable for the messages (Article 38 and Article 36, sole paragraph, of the CDC, which provide that the advertiser has the burden of proof in demonstrating the truthfulness and accuracy of the advertising message).
 This understanding was confirmed by the Superior Court of Justice (STJ) in the Special Appeal (hereinafter “REsp” – 604.172).
-However, more recently, advertising agencies have been sued along with the advertiser (Response 1.676.750).
+However, more recently, advertising agencies have been sued along with the advertiser (REsp 1.676.750).
 There is also an interpretation that argues that all agents in the chain must be liable (Article 7, sole paragraph, and Article 25(1) of the CDC).

 This understanding is in line with CONAR rules, which, despite constituting merely a code of ethics, circumscribe and guide the advertising market (Article 45(b), CBAP).